 - What happens when there's more than one way to satisfy a constraint?
-We need to prioritize the rules that could be triggered.
-Do different constraints prioritize differently? - Why aren't constraints always obeyed? - Relatedly, what happens when constraints conflict?
+Need to prioritize the rules that could be triggered.
+Do different constraints prioritize rules differently? - Why aren't constraints always obeyed? - Relatedly, what happens when constraints conflict?
 What if one constraint wants to trigger a rule, but another wants to block it?
 Must the grammar prioritize constraints? - Should a rule be allowed to look ahead in the derivation to see if applying alleviates a constraint violation? (how far?)
-Or does the alleviation have to be immediate? - Relatedly, can a rule make things worse if a later rule will make them better? - Can a constraint prohibit a certain type of change, rather than a certain structure?
+Or does the alleviation have to be immediate? - Relatedly, is a rule allowed to make things worse if a later rule will make them better? - Can a constraint prohibit a certain type of change, rather than a certain structure?